What is the shadow?

-Shadow work if practiced can eventually lead to not only compassion for self but also for others.
+Working with the shadow if practiced can eventually lead to not only compassion for self but also for others.
 It asks us to change our views, perspectives and beliefs.
 It asks us to invite the other in and to embrace our weaknesses and turn them into strengths.
 When we work with the shadow we begin to reclaim the projections we put on others.
 We turn inward and begin to gently listen and heal those aspects within ourselves instead.

-Where is shadow work done?
+Where is this work done?

 We have the opportunity to do it anywhere if we are willing to look within.
 It can be done by simply considering the world as your classroom and every situation a potential teaching.
 If we decide to shine the light within we will eventually begin to shine our light on to those around us.
 We become more open and able to receive and to honor all people but first we must confront our own shadow.
 We are confronted with the collective shadow wherever we turn.
 Look around.
 Families all have their shadow, as do organizations.

 How do you know where you are on the path?